GEO & AI Search

 What it means: A quarter of all search queries will move to AI tools within 12-18 months.
 That's not speculation—that's Gartner.

-of Searches
+of All Searches

-3. AI Overviews Appear in 47% of Google Searches
+3. AI Overviews Now Cover 25.11% of All Google Searches (47%+ for Informational)

 80%